Frequently Asked Questions About Our Whale Watching Tours in RIB boats.

 How should I dress for the tour?

-We recommend dressing in warm clothing, maybe a wool sweater or fleece, as it is a bit colder on the water than on land.
+We recommend wearing sturdy flat bottom shoes and dressing in warm clothing, maybe a wool sweater or fleece, as it is a bit colder on the water than on land.
 On board we will use warm float-able overalls along with a personal flotation device which are both supplied by us.
 If you have gloves and warm hats bring them along!

 I am prone to sea sickness, is the tour advisable for me?